invictustitan2/aperion-chat-private/docs/deploy-cloudflare.md

 This repo deploys the web app from GitHub Actions and uploads the built `apps/web/dist` to Pages.

-- `VITE_API_BASE_URL` and `VITE_AUTH_TOKEN` are injected at build time by the workflow.
+- `VITE_API_BASE_URL` is injected at build time by the workflow.
-- If you deploy via GitHub Actions, Pages dashboard environment variables are not used for the build.
+- The web UI is Access-session-only and must not inject or reference `VITE_AUTH_TOKEN`.

 Operational note: GitHub Actions secrets and Cloudflare Worker secrets are effectively write-only.
 You can use them in workflows/runtime, but you generally cannot retrieve the plaintext value later.
 Keep the token in a secure vault/password manager, or rotate it if it’s lost.